jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (ba) if the landlord is a company, it may be sent by post addressed to the landlord at the address of the landlord’s registered office:
   (c) it may be delivered to the premises to which any address for service relates, and either placed in the mailbox or attached to the door in a prominent position:
   (ca) if the landlord is a company, it may be delivered to the landlord’s registered office, and either placed in the mailbox or attached to the door in a prominent position:
-  (d) it may be transmitted to the email address or facsimile number given by the landlord or the tenant as an address for service.
+  (d) it may be transmitted to the electronic address given by the landlord or the tenant as an address for service.
 (2) Without limiting the provisions of subsection (1), any notice or other document required or authorised by this Act to be given to or served upon any tenant may be served on a tenant:
   (a) at the premises to which the tenancy agreement relates, if the tenant resides at those premises, as follows:
     (i) by posting it addressed to the tenant at those premises; or